 Blood donors make a lifesaving difference.
-More than 4 million Americans would die each year without blood transfusions.
+More than 4.5 million patients need life-saving blood transfusions each year in the U.S. and Canada.
 And blood is a perishable resource that can be stored only for a short time.
 That's why blood donors are needed every day.

 Before You Donate